-PERIPATETIC PROSPECTUS

 Contents

+2- Contents

-The Music Staff 3
+3-Music Staff

-A Note from the Head of Department 1
+4- Note From Head of Music

-The Peripatetic Service 5
+5- The Peripatetic Service

-What is a Peripatetic Teacher?
-5

-Meet the Peripatetic Tutors 5
+6-9 Meet the Peripatetic Teachers

-Lesson Fees )

-Financial Support and Free Lesson Provision10 )
+10- Payment Information

-Performing Arts Placement lessons )
+11- Financial Support, Performing Arts

-Extra-Curricular Music 10 )

-Owning Your Own Instrument L
+Places and Extra Curricular

+12-Owning your own instrument,

-Purchasing of Music L
+Purchasing Music

-Attitude towards Lessons 2

-Lesson Timetables 2
+13 - Lesson Timetables, Attitude

-Missed Lessons 2
+14- Missed Lessons

-Music Theory Lessons 1

-How to Terminate Lessons 14 1

-Examinations 5
+15- Music Theory, Lesson Termination

+16- Examination

-Concerts and performance opportunities at the Academy16 5
+17-18-Concerts and performance

-ACKNOWLEDGEMENTS )

-Jawn low the

-Dawn Lowther, PhD, BA (Hons), PGCE (OU), LTCL

-Head of Music.

-T. Rafnsson

-Tamsin Rafnsson, BA (Hons), LTCL, ALCM, Post grad Cert., RSAMD, PGCE
+Opportunities

+19- Ticket Shop

+20- Acknowledgements

-Assistant Principal, Director of Music for Dixons Academies Trust.
+Music Staff Polly Johnston - Head of Performing Arts, Drama Teacher Joshua Hart- Head of Music Tamsin Rafnsson, Teacher of Music, Director of Music for Dixons Academies Trust

 A Note from the Head of Department

 At Dixons City Academy we have a wide range of groups and ensembles ranging from beginners and intermediate to advanced performance levels.
-In addition to this many of our ensembles and soloists participate in local and national external music festivals and competitions.
+In addition to this many of our ensembles and soloists participate in local and national external Performances,

 Each year the department receives funding through the Academy Trust.
 This, coupled with the parental contributions we receive annually, enables us to provide a Peripatetic Service of exceptionally high standards.

-The Music Department is housed in 'A' block where we have three large classrooms adequately equipped with technology which can be utilised in lessons, including up-to-date music composing software and Interactive Whiteboards.
+The music department is housed in 'A' block where we have three large classrooms adequately equipped with technology which can be utilised in lessons, including up-to-date music composing software and Interactive White-boards.
 In addition to this, we have six smaller practice rooms where our peripatetic staff teach throughout the week and a state of the art Performing Arts Theatre where we host our concerts and performances.

-There are lots of opportunities available for students to participate in the Music Department and with nearly 140 students taking part in peripatetic lessons and regular rehearsals, we feel it is essential for you to know what is on offer as you venture into your life at the Academy.
-To that end, this prospectus has been designed as an introduction to the Peripatetic Service in the Academy and should provide you with all the essential information you require whilst considering whether or not you would like to take up instrumental lessons including;

-- How to register for lessons.
+There are lots of opportunities available for students to participate in the music department and with nearly 140 involved, we feel it is essential for you to know what is on offer as you venture into your life at the Academy.
+To that end, this prospectus has been designed as an introduction to the Peripatetic Service in the Academy and should provide you with all the essential information you require whilst considering whether or not you would like to take up instrumental lessons including; how to register for lessons and extracurricular music activities, Information on concerts and Information on the Peripatetic Staff.

-- Extra-curricular music activities.

-- Information on concerts.

-- Information on the Peripatetic Staff.

 Our commitment is not just to the individual peripatetic lessons but also to the delivery of high quality ensemble musical experiences that equip our students with valuable life skills as well as the essential music making skills required of a professional musician.

 I hope you will find the prospectus interesting and informative and that it will help you and your child in the selection of an instrument.

-Jawn low the

-Dawn Lowther Ph D, BA (Hons), PGCE (OU), LTCL Head of Music
+Joshua Hart- Head of Music

 The Peripatetic Service

-What is a Peripatetic Teacher?

 A peripatetic music teacher is a person who is an expert in one instrumental area.
 Generally, these include Brass, Guitar, Voice, Keyboard, Percussion, Strings and Wind Instruments.
 The person is often a freelance professional musician who travels to different schools and colleges to teach a selection of students the instruments which fall into their expertise.

-There are, at present, nearly 140 students receiving instrumental lessons at Dixons City Academy.

-The lessons provided at DCA cover:
+The lessons provided at Dixons City Academy cover:

-- Brass (Trumpet / Cornet / Trombone/ Euphonium)
+Brass (Trumpet / Cornet / Trombone/ Euphonium)

-- Saxophone
+Saxophone

-- Flute
+Flute

-- Clarinet
+Clarinet

-- Electric Guitar and Electric Bass
+Electric Guitar and Electric Bass

-- Drums
+Drums

-- Strings (Violin / Cello)
+Strings (Violin / Cello)

-- Keyboard / Piano
+Keyboard / Piano

-- Singing
+Singing

-- Musical Theory
+Musical Theory

 These lessons are provided by the same visiting peripatetic teacher on a weekly basis.

-Meet the Peripatetic Tutors

-Anna Hamilton BMus.
-(Hons) - Saxophone Tutor

-I am in my sixteenth year of teaching the Saxophone at Dixons City Academy.
-As a former pupil at the school I have fond memories of a thriving Music department which offered tremendous support to students, helping them realise their potential as young musicians.
-I was therefore pleased to join the peripatetic staff after gaining a degree in Jazz, Popular and Commercial Music.